TyberiusPrime/dppd/docs/quickstart.rst

   >>> print(type(mt2))
   <class 'pandas.core.frame.DataFrame'>

-The inline-style is more casual, but requires the final call ".pd" to retrieve the DataFrame object, otherwise you have a :py:mod:`dppd.Dppd`_
+The inline-style is more casual, but requires the final call .pd to retrieve the DataFrame object, otherwise you have a :class:`dppd.Dppd`.